Castel Sant'Angelo: Tickets

 One of the castle's most intriguing features are the secret passages that were used by popes as escape routes!
 The most famous of these is the ‘Passetto di Borgo’, which is a fortified corridor that connects Castel Sant'Angelo to the Vatican!
 The passage was famously used by Pope Clement VII during the ‘Sack of Rome’ in 1527.
 The tunnels aren’t open to the public unfortunately.

 Castel Sant'Angelo also houses the ‘Museo Nazionale di Castel Sant'Angelo’, which shows a collection of art, historical artifacts, and weaponry.
-Visitors can also enjoy amazing panoramic views of Rome from the terrace.
+You can also enjoy amazing panoramic views of Rome from the terrace.

 Popular Attractions